brok3nwir3/WebLearning/Assignments/wk15/wk15_instructions.md

 - The first paragraph should have the text: `Chameleon`
 - The second paragraph should have the text: `Seagull`
 - The third paragraph should have the text: `Ferret`
-- Next, add a single button element.
+- Next, add a single button element, with text set to `Hide/Reveal`.
 - Set the `onclick` attribute for the button element, and set the value to `hideText()`
 - Below the paragraph elements, add a script element.
 - Add the source attribute to the script element, and set it to `wk15.js`.